 weaving handsome end-user documentation from embedded, structured

 documentation, although pretty printing is very much in scope.
-We also extend the basic
+We also extend the

 methodology to encompass basic unit testing of functional logic.
-In the absence of side
+In the absence of

 effects, it becomes straightforward to state the most common unit-test assertions

 declaratively and embed these declarations within comments in the source code.
-Due to
+Due

 the desire to be language-neutral, ours is not as straightforward or elegant as doctest,